MarcoWorms/dices-and-decks/dices-and-decks.md

 * 2-5: Health Potion.
 Heal for the card's value + 2.
 * 6-9: Gain a one-time-use weapon.
 Keep the card and discard it after adding the card's value to your attack roll.
 * 10: Gain a luck point, increasing your luck modifier by 1.
-* J: Improve your defense die by one level (1d4 -> 1d6 -> 1d8…).
+* J: Improve your defense die by one level. d4 -> d6 -> d8…
-* Q: Improve your attack die by one level (1d6 -> 1d8 -> 1d10…).
+* Q: Improve your attack die by one level. d6 -> d8 -> d10…
 * K: Gain a special ability.
-Choose one now but use it whenever you want:
+Choose one now, but you can use it on any turn of yours:
     * Double Die: Use once to double the value of any die.
     * Evade: Use once to avoid any damage.
     * Heal: Use once to restore 1d6 health.